GGEDeveloper/aligeko/docs/development/taskmaster.md

 - **MCP Tool:** `add_dependency`
 - **CLI Command:** `task-master add-dependency [options]`
-- **Description:** Defines a dependency, making one task a prerequisite for another.
+- **Description:** Define a dependency, making one task a prerequisite for another.
 - **Key Options:**
-  - Task ID
-  - Dependency task ID
-- **Usage:** Establish the correct order of execution between tasks.
+  - `-i, --id <id>`: The ID of the task that will depend on another.
+  - `-d, --depends-on <id>`: The ID of the task that must be completed first.

 ### Remove Dependency

 - **MCP Tool:** `remove_dependency`
 - **CLI Command:** `task-master remove-dependency [options]`
-- **Description:** Removes a dependency relationship between two tasks.
+- **Description:** Remove a dependency relationship between two tasks.
 - **Key Options:**
-  - Task ID
-  - Dependency task ID
-- **Usage:** Update task relationships when the order of execution changes.
+  - `-i, --id <id>`: The ID of the task to remove a prerequisite from.
+  - `-d, --depends-on <id>`: The ID of the task that should no longer be a prerequisite.

 ### Validate Dependencies

 - **MCP Tool:** `validate_dependencies`
 - **CLI Command:** `task-master validate-dependencies [options]`
-- **Description:** Checks tasks for dependency issues (like circular references) without making changes.
+- **Description:** Check tasks for dependency issues without making changes.
 - **Key Options:**
-  - Tasks file path
-- **Usage:** Audit the integrity of task dependencies.
+  - `-f, --file <file>`: Path to your 'tasks.json' file.

 ### Fix Dependencies

 - **MCP Tool:** `fix_dependencies`
 - **CLI Command:** `task-master fix-dependencies [options]`
-- **Description:** Automatically fixes dependency issues in tasks.
+- **Description:** Automatically fix dependency issues in your tasks.
 - **Key Options:**
-  - Tasks file path
-- **Usage:** Clean up dependency errors automatically.
+  - `-f, --file <file>`: Path to your 'tasks.json' file.

 ## Analysis & Reporting